nilesjohnson/OrcaSlicer_WIKI/printer_settings/basic information/printer_basic_information_advanced.md

 ## Power Loss Recovery

-Enable power loss recovery by inserting commands in generated G-code.
+Enable or Disable power loss recovery by inserting commands in generated G-code.
+Set `Printer configuration` to use the current printer's power loss recovery configuration.

+> [!NOTE]
-Only for [Bambu Lab](https://wiki.bambulab.com/en/knowledge-sharing/power-loss-recovery) or [Marlin 2 firmware](https://marlinfw.org/docs/gcode/M413.html) based printers.
+> Only for [Bambu Lab](https://wiki.bambulab.com/en/knowledge-sharing/power-loss-recovery) or [Marlin 2 firmware](https://marlinfw.org/docs/gcode/M413.html) based printers.

+Power loss recovery saves the current execution point to non-volatile memory (SD card) but this can introduce some issues:

+- When the slicer generates many short moves (e.g. curves), frequent save/read operations can introduce pauses that may leave blobs.
+- Repeated writes also increase wear on the memory device and its Terabytes Written (TBW).

 > [!TIP]
 > If enabled, it's recommended to enable [Arc fitting](quality_settings_precision#arc-fitting) in `Quality Settings > Precision` to reduce the number of G-code commands.